-Assembly: Bit Rotating (carry flag)
+Assembly: Bit Rotating (Carry Flag)

 This method saves all bits.

-Shift left (in this case by 8):
+To shift left (in this case by eight):

 rcl AX,8